 So what is the difference with “organic”?

-Sometimes the line between organic and natural ingredients is confused.
+Sometimes the line between organic and natural ingredients are confused.
 This is because it would make sense to think of ingredients that are minimally processed as containing no pesticides.

 In addition, products are often labeled “natural” even though they contain as few as one or two natural ingredients.
-So you should be careful when considering a product that claims to be an “all-natural dog shampoo.”
+So you should be careful when considering a product that claims to be an “all natural dog shampoo.”
 You must also pay attention to where “natural” ingredients fall on the ingredients list.
 The first seven ingredients listed usually contain 90% of the product’s contents.
-If an ingredient doesn’t fall into this category, its proportion in the product is limited.
+If a product doesn’t fall into this category, its proportion in the product is limited.

 The U.S. Department of Agriculture (USDA)

-Organic Oscar believes small yet important changes in our daily lives can make a big difference in the long run.
+Organic Oscar® believes small yet important changes in our daily lives can make a big difference over time.

 Organic products also help the planet.
-Products like Organic Oscar reduce the amount of pollution you create.
-The ingredients are biodegradable, meaning that every time you wash your dog, you’re not damaging the environment.
+Products like Organic Oscar® reduce the amount of pollution you create.
+The ingredients are biodegradable, so every time you wash your dog, you are not doing damage to the environment.

 Organic Oscar® currently charges a flat rate of $5.50 per flat rate box.